prakharcipher/Chrome_Extension/README.md

 ### Note

-As and when you write HTML in the slate, you can auto-indent and beautify it just by clicking 'alt' button (or 'command' in Mac).
+As and when you write HTML in the slate, you can auto-indent and beautify it just by clicking 'alt' button (or 'option' in Mac).